mrcook/epub_validator/README.md

 ## Future Features

-* Accept a directory containing many .epub files for processing.
+* Command line: accept directory containing many .epub files for processing.
-* When using the command line, have option to write results to a log file
+* Command line: have switch for writing results to log file
 * Format "ERROR" and "WARNING" output for more intuitive instructions.